SparebankenVest/azure-key-vault-to-kubernetes/stable/azure-key-vault-controller/README.md

 This chart is a subchart of [`azure-key-vault-to-kubernetes`](../azure-key-vault-to-kubernetes) which allows a more secure handling of Azure Key Vault secrets, by transparantly injecting them into containers.

+For more information see the main GitHub repository at [https://github.com/SparebankenVest/azure-key-vault-to-kubernetes](https://github.com/SparebankenVest/azure-key-vault-to-kubernetes).

 ## Installing the Chart

 ```bash